-Debt Collectors report using a pretty varied skill set on the job.
-Most notably, skills in Negotiation, Collections, bill collections, and Customer Service are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Bilingual and Typing.
-Most people who know Customer Service also know Collections.
+Debt Collectors report using a diverse set of skills on the job.
+Most notably, skills in Negotiation, Collections, bill collections, and Typing are correlated to pay that is above average.
+Skills that pay less than market rate include Bilingual.
+Most people experienced in Customer Service also know Collections.

 Pay by Experience Level for Debt Collector

 Pay by Experience for a Debt Collector has a positive trend.
 An entry-level Debt Collector with less than 5 years of experience can expect to earn an average total compensation of $29,000 based on 297 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Debt Collector with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $34,000 based on 136 salaries.
 An experienced Debt Collector which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $35,000 based on 159 salaries.
 A Debt Collector with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $38,000 based on 43 salaries.